Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 #### Request Types:
 Every request includes a message type identifier, which may be visible only in the very first `SMP` stage request.
 For all other requests that come afterwards, the type is encrypted within the payload.

-#### Nonces:
-Each request contains a `24-bytes nonce` immediately following the `type` field.
-These `nonces` are meant to be used for the next request to prevent metadata leakage, replay attacks, and on the small off-chance that a randomly generated nonce repeats twice, network adversaries wouldn't know a nonce reuse occured.

-Additionally, while all public security proofs of `xChaCha20Poly1305` assume nonce is public, encrypting and or hiding the `nonce` might actually "future-proof" `xChaCha20Poly1305` against potentinal future attacks, leaving only open window through pure dumb brute-forcing of `32 bytes` key space.

 #### Encryption:
-All payloads are encrypted with `XChaCha20Poly1305`, except for the `SMP` initiation stage.
+All payloads are encrypted with `XChaCha20Poly1305`, except for `SMP` step 1 (initiation).

+#### Forward ratchet and Nonces:
+All data is "wrap encrypted" using `xChaCha20Poly1305`

+Each request starts with a `32-bytes next_strand_key` and a `24-bytes nonce` before the `type` field.

+The key is saved on the receiver's end, to be that sender's next `strand_key`.
+Nonce is also saved as the sender's next `nonce`.

+This is a forward, stateful ratchet for the `xChaCha20Poyl1305`.
+By the rotating the key for every encryption operation, we reduce the "blast radius" in-case a key compormise occurs, then only all data afterwards could be encrypted, until a `PFS` is triggered and new `xChaCha20Poyl1305` strand key is derived from there.

+Hiding the `nonces` prevents metadata leakage, and in our scheme it also prevents replay attacks.
+Additionally, while all public security proofs of `xChaCha20Poly1305` assume nonce is public, encrypting and or hiding the `nonce` might actually "future-proof" `xChaCha20Poly1305` against potentinal future attacks, leaving only open window through pure dumb brute-forcing of the `32 bytes` key space.

+We deliberately avoided using a `KDF`, because this ratchet design is stronger.
+In `KDF` scheme, an attacker only need to brute-force 1 key to break all previous and future keys.
+Additionally, keys derived from a single master key suffer from being not true entropy.

+This ratchet is not the most optiomal ratchet in the world, but it should be fine, as the primary objective of ``xChaCha20Poly1305` encryption in our protocol, is to simply protect metadata.

+Actual "ratchet" and "perfect-forward secrecy" and "post-compromise security" are an inherit part of One-time-pads, which is used to actually encrypt plaintext message contents.

+**NOTE**: This ratchet applies to *all* data types, unless expliclity stated otherwise.
+Receiver, and sender **must** send and save new keys and nonce from / in every request.

 #### Human Verification:
 `SMP` enforces a human-verifiable question-and-answer process before any chat communication.
 This prevents "trust on first use"-style attacks that plagues other encrypted protocols.

+#### General Acknowledgements:
+When you longpoll for new data, each data is appended with a `32 byte` id, once you process all the data, you should send back the acknowledged ids, so that they may be deleted off the server.

+This applies to all requests.

 ### 3. Socialist Millionaire Protocol (`SMP`)
 #### 3.1 Initialization (`Alice` -> `Bob`)